indralukmana/turbin3_Q3_indralukmana_capstone/docs/architecture.md

 ### 4.2.
 MintPermit PDA

-**Purpose:** A temporary, single-use permit issued by the `srs-vault` program to authorize the `nft-minter` program to mint an NFT for a user upon successful commitment completion.
+**Purpose:** A temporary, single-use permit, initialized by the user and populated by the `srs-vault` program, to authorize the `nft-minter` program to mint an NFT upon successful commitment completion.

 **Key Attributes:**

 - `user`: `Pubkey` - The public key of the user authorized to mint.
-- `vault`: `Pubkey` - The public key of the Vault PDA from which this permit originated.
 - `deck_id`: `String` - Identifier for the learning deck associated with the commitment.
-- `created_at`: `i64` - The Unix timestamp when the permit was created.
+- `creation_timestamp`: `i64` - The Unix timestamp when the permit was populated
+  by the `srs-vault` program.

 **Relationships:**

 - Owned by the `nft-minter` program.
-- Seeded by `user` and `vault` (to ensure uniqueness per user/vault pair).
+- Seeded by `user` and `deck_id` (to ensure uniqueness per user/deck pair).
+- Initialized by the user's client before calling `withdraw`.
-- Created by the `srs-vault` program via CPI during `withdraw`.
+- Populated by the `srs-vault` program via CPI during `withdraw`.
 - Consumed and closed by the `nft-minter` program during `mint_credential`.

 ## Section 5: Components